arielseidman/Hotels/README.md

-This project is under construction/in-progress.
+- This project is under construction/in-progress.
+- For the best experience, view the notebook in a browser, not the GitHub app.